 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- When solid, the nodules are poorly encapsulated and not well-defined, and they merge into the surrounding tissue.
+When solid, the nodules are poorly encapsulated, not well defined and merge into the surrounding tissue.
 Cystic adenomatous nodules are haemorrhagic, with irregular internal walls and particulate fluid content.
 Intratumoral calcification is occasionally seen.

 - Add notes to any clinical page and create a reflective diary